Google Sync Known Issues with iOS

 - Accept/Maybe/Decline page has a field to Add Comments, but changes you make in this field do not synchronize with Google Calendar.

 - Attendee status changes might not sync.
-Under certain circumstances, when you're invited to a series of recurring events, choosing Save for all events after accept/maybe/decline only applies the change to a single, selected event.
+Under certain circumstances, when you're invited to a series of recurring events, saving a change for all events after accept/maybe/decline only applies the change to a single, selected event.

 - Imported recurring events may not sync.
 If you've imported calendar entries from another calendar system into Google Calendar, you might find that only the first occurrence of the event synchronizes.
 In some cases, the event does not synchronize at all.
 Events occurring multiple times per month (for example "the first and last Monday of each month") are not accurately represented in the Microsoft Exchange ActiveSync protocol.
 Recurring events created within Google Calendar will synchronize correctly.